Kawaii Kweens: The Gayest Gay Anime Characters to Ever Gay

 However, it’s not always easy for creators to slip these storylines into their shows; Japan is a relatively conservative place regarding LGBTQ representation in media (sound familiar?).
 But the backlash makes showcasing queer or queer-coded characters in anime all the more critical and beneficial.

 Over the years, we’ve slowly but surely reached a place where anime audiences not only appreciate the injection of gayness into their storylines — they crave it.
+In fact, Grindr users love anime too, with 19% voting it as their top hobby.
 This sweeping acceptance has opened up doors for even gayer plots in the future!

 But before any oldhead weeaboos go calling us baka for forgetting their OG gay OTP, let’s pay some respect to the classics.
 Even before their mainstream acceptance, anime has featured numerous queer and queer-coded characters.
 It’s time we show them some appreciation for being out and proud (even if the censorship had other ideas).